-Kourabiedes are Greek almond cookies that are buttery beyond words!
+These Greek Christmas Cookies, called Kourabiedes are buttery beyond words!
 This shortbread is kissed with orange blossom water and covered in a flurry of powdered sugar.

 Now is the time when I’m making my cookie list, and checking it twice!
 I have a whole roster of recipes that I’m ready to dive into, and these are right near the top!
-Kourabiedes are made from shortdough, usually studded with almonds and flavored with orange blossom water or rose water.
+Greek Christmas Cookies, or Kourabiedes are made from short dough, usually studded with almonds and flavored with orange blossom water or rose water.
 I love their wintry air, and I can just imagine how beautiful they’ll look tied up in a cellophane bag for gifting.

 If you reside in the US as I do, you can find orange blossom water in the international section at the grocery store with the Middle Eastern foods, and at most international markets.
 It’s such a beautiful ingredient in this recipe.